PandaDoc/pandadoc-sfdc-examples/docs/DocumentWrapper.md

 # DocumentWrapper.DocumentProducts
 - `global String sku`: product sku
-- `global Map<String, Object> custom_fields`: here you will get all fields which was selected on the "Configure Tokens" page for this Product type.
-For example by default there is selected the "Id" field for `OpportunityLineItem` object.
-Please note if field value equal to 'null' then this value does not been added here Dictionary just would not have this key.
+- `global Map<String, Object> custom_fields`: here you will get all fields that were selected on the `Configure Tokens` page for this Product type.
+By default there is a selected `Id` field for `OpportunityLineItem` object.
+Please note that if the field value equal to `null`, then this value won’t been added here, Dictionary won’t have this key.
-- `global Map<String, Object> custom_columns`: here you will get all custom columns which was added in PandaDoc UI.
+- `global Map<String, Object> custom_columns`: here you will get all custom columns that were added on PandaDoc UI.
 - `global String description`: product description.
 - `global DocumentWrapper.Discount discount`: product discount.
 Should be in percents.
 Please see [Discount](#discount).
 - `global String name`: product name